andrewjsquires/ubuntu-config/README.md

 2. In the "Access" section of the sidebar, click  SSH and GPG keys.
 3. Click New SSH key or Add SSH key.

+### AWS Code Whisperer
+This needs to be installed manually in VSCode, see [Installing the AWS Toolkit for Visual Studio Code]

 ### Niggles
 Maximising the screen is managed in the script, if this doesn't work see [Ubuntu on Virtualbox screen is too small, can't change resolution]